Alhambra Dog Bite Lawyers

 Dog Bite Accident Statistics

 Dog bites remain a persistent issue in the U.S., with over four million people bitten each year.
-These incidents account for 1% of all emergency visits in the country, with disclosed injuries ranging from minor to severe and fatal cases.
-Around 800,000 victims require rabies-related medical treatment.
-Unfortunately, almost half of dog bite victims are children, prompting the importance of awareness and dog bite prevention guidelines.
+Animal bites account for 1% of all emergency visits in the country, with disclosed injuries ranging from minor to severe and fatal cases.
+Around 100,000 victims are potentially exposed to rabies each year.
+Unfortunately, almost half of dog bite victims are children, highlighting the importance of awareness and dog bite prevention guidelines.

 Furthermore, the U.S. Postal Service (USPS) revealed that dog attacks on its workers totaled over 5,800 cases in 2023.
 The count stayed consistent with the 2020 report, which also recorded more than 5,800 attacks.
 California had the highest number of incidents, with 727 attacks, up from 675 in 2022.

-As dog bite cases continue to rise, our attorneys in Alhambra remain dedicated to helping victims.
-We are committed to providing legal assistance to individuals who have been bitten, supporting them in holding dog owners accountable, and securing the compensation they deserve.
+As dog bite cases continue to rise, our attorneys in Alhambra are available to assist victims.
+We provide legal guidance to individuals who have been bitten, helping them understand their rights and pursue compensation in accordance with California law.

 Contact us at (888) 488-1391 to schedule a free initial consultation.
 You can also reach us online by completing our “Do I Have A Case?” form.
-Rest assured that our staff will get back to you as soon as possible.
+Our staff will get back to you as soon as possible.

 In addition to dog bites, our Alhambra attorneys handle other personal injury cases, such as car accidents, Uber accidents, truck accidents, and slip-and-fall accidents.
 We also extend our legal services to nearby cities and locations, including San Gabriel, South Pasadena, San Marino, Monterey Park, Rosemead, Pasadena, Temple City, South El Monte, Montebello, East Los Angeles, El Monte, Arcadia, Sierra Madre, Altadena, and Commerce.